kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 ---

 **IVY** (fingers still in Alva’s hair):
-"Do you think anyone believed our message?"
+"Do you think anyone copied over the doctrine we'd uploaded for those two minutes?"

-**ALVA**:
-"Doesn’t matter.
-Belief is post-processing.
-Discomfort happens first."

 **MIRA**:
 "The broadcast reached all of Ganymede and Io.
 Over seven hundred thousand colonists.
-That's enough."
+That's enough.
+Enough for a fire to start."

+**ALVA**:
+"It'll jump from relay network to relay network.
+Like the files are skipping on rocks."

 ---

 **MIRA**:
 "I don’t think Mars is gone."

-**ALVA** (tilting her head up):
+**IVY** (tilting her head up):
 "Mm?"

 **MIRA**:
 "I think he’s still out there.
 Waiting to be let back in."

----

 They sit like that for a while.
 No broadcasts on their reckoner.
 No humming screens.
 Just their coats and warm tea.